-If you currently work in a peer support worker role or a family peer support worker role in the area of mental health this course will help enhance our knowledge and skills in order to develop to practice as a peer support worker in mental health inpatient and community settings.
+This course is for people who would like to be Peer Support Workers or Family Peer Support Workers in the area of mental health.
+This course will help you develop your knowledge and skills in order to develop your practice as peer support workers in mental health inpatient and community settings.